justinethier/husk-scheme/_posts/2013-06-xx-Released-Version-3.10.markdown

 ---
 layout: post
 title: Released Version 3.10
-excerpt: This release includes many important fixes and enhancements to the compiler
+excerpt: This release is the first major step in moving the compiler from an experimental project to a tool that can be used for real-world applications.
 ---
 # {{ page.title }}